arnt/jmapaccess/draft-ietf-extra-jmapaccess.md

 authenticates in that way.

 S: * OK [CAPABILITY IMAP4rev1 AUTH=OAUTHBEARER SASL-IR] example1<br>
-C: 1 AUTHENCITATE OAUTHBEARER bixhPXVzZ...QEB
+C: 1 AUTHENTICATE OAUTHBEARER bixhPXVzZ...QEB

 The server processes the command successfully.
 Since it knows that the client used Oauth, and that it and its JMAP alter ego use the same